Checkio-Game-Missions/checkio-empire-find-sequence/info/total.md

-Squad formation should be linear and strict.
-Let's train our troops to hold a line.
-But first we need to recognize this line.
+Let's upgrade our troop line recognize algorithms.

 You are given a matrix of NxN.
 You should check if there is a sequence of 4 or more matching digits.